wesleymiles/striped-down/blog/red-team-blues/index.md

 ## Words & phrases earmarked

-**Shift pod**: a legendarily, easy to assemble shelter I associate with burning man types.
-I'd run into a campgrounds.” “…the shelter, the futuristic, silver foil thing with quilted walls and circular, zip out port holes, as well as a fabric vestibule.”
+**Shift pod**: *“a legendarily, easy to assemble shelter I associate with burning man types.
+I'd run into a campgrounds.”* *“…the shelter, the futuristic, silver foil thing with quilted walls and circular, zip out port holes, as well as a fabric vestibule.” p.39*

 <figure>
     <picture >